 The Redirect module creates 301 redirects from old URLs to new URLs on your website.
 This aids SEO by making sure that any URL that ranks in Google will still resolve when a visitor arrives.
 This module automates what once was an arduous and ongoing SEO chore – fixing broken links.
 Now you can turn on this module and forget about it.
 Have you ever moved content, put the wrong URL on printed advertising, or migrated content from another website?
 Then you know the problems this can create.
 With the Redirect module you can also create your own manual redirects.

 Another great module for SEO is the Pathauto module.
 Using the Pathauto module, Drupal 8 automatically generates URLs for your content that are great for SEO.
 This means that you don’t need to manually create every single content URL on your website.

 Meta tags are an important step to making Drupal 8 as effective as it can be.
 Meta tags are snippets of text that are used to tell Google, other search engines and social media sites about the content on each page of your website.
 This helps your SEO by communicating clearly what you think each page on your website is about and how you want it described on their sites.
 If you don’t do this, you will have to rely on the search engines to make up their own minds about your content.
 While they’re pretty good at this, it’s important enough that you don’t want to leave it to chance.

-The Alternate Hreflang Module automatically adds hreflang tags to all or your website pages.
+- The Alternate Hreflang Module automatically adds hreflang tags to all or your website pages.
 Search engines reference the alternative hreflang tag to serve the correct language or regional URL in the search results.
-This is very important for multilingual websites.
+This is especially important for multilingual websites.